hoangduytran/blender-manual/manual/grease_pencil/modes/draw/brushes/erase.rst

    :Dissolve:
       To simulate a raster type eraser, this eraser type affects the strength and thickness of the strokes before actually delete a point.
-   :Point:
-      Delete one point at a time.
+   :Point: Delete one point at a time.
-   :Stroke:
-      Delete an entire stroke.
+   :Stroke: Delete an entire stroke.

-.. _bpy.types.BrushGpencilSettings.pen_strength:

-Strength
-   Control how much will affect the eraser has on the stroke transparency (alpha).

-   You can change the brush strength interactively by pressing :kbd:`Shift-F` in the 3D Viewport and then moving the pointer and then :kbd:`LMB`.
-   You can also enter the size numerically.

-   .. _bpy.types.BrushGpencilSettings.use_strength_pressure:

-   :bl-icon:`stylus_pressure` (Strength Pressure)
-      Uses stylus pressure to control how strong the effect is.

-.. _bpy.types.BrushGpencilSettings.eraser_strength_factor:

-Affect Stroke Strength
-   The amount of deletion of the stroke strength (alpha) while erasing.

-.. _bpy.types.BrushGpencilSettings.eraser_thickness_factor:

-Affect Stroke Thickness
-   The amount of deletion of the stroke thickness while erasing.

 Cursor
 ------

-The cursor can be disabled by toggling the checkbox in the *Cursor* header.
+The cursor can be disabled by toggling the checkbox in the *Cursor* pop-over menu.

 Usage